rero/sonar.ch/content/faq.md

 #### Will SONAR move to the upcoming InvenioRDM platform?

-Maybe.
-The timeline of InvenioRDM is a bit behind our project's deadlines, as SONAR must go live this year (2020).
+Maybe in the future.
 The good thing is that InvenioRDM is based on [Invenio 3](https://invenio-software.org), as is the case of SONAR, which means that common developments are possible.
 A complete move to InvenioRDM in the longer term is not to be excluded.

 ----------